WHAT IS SDR?

 Protocol: FM / AM / NFM

-Output: Live signal log below
+Output: Live signal log + solar watch below

 What CORE is currently detecting